Make Magento 2 custom options management as easy as one-two-three

 Using Multiple Templates with the Same Product

 That’s not all!
-With Product Custom Options Management, store admins can not only create different templates with multiple options but also use an unlimited number of templates with each product.
+With Custom Product Options for Magento2, store admins can not only create different templates with multiple options but also use an unlimited number of templates with each product.

 To assign templates to the product, open it in the edit mode and scroll down to the ‘Customizable Options’ section.
 Expand this section to see the list of available templates.
 You may assign them to the product or disable them for it using the default Magento functionality.